M66B/FairEmail/docs/FAQ-de-rAT.md

 Classification will be done for new messages in the inbox, spam folder and user folders only.
 You can clear local messages (long press a folder in the folder list of an account) and synchronize the messages again to classify existing messages.

 Moving a message on the device will reclassify the message.
-Das Verschieben einer Nachricht mit einem anderen E-Mail-Client führt nicht zu einer Neuklassifizierung, da IMAP keine Benachrichtigungen über "verschobene" Nachrichten unterstützt.
+Das Verschieben einer Nachricht mit einem anderen E-Mail-Programm führt nicht zu einer Neuklassifizierung, da IMAP keine Benachrichtigungen über »verschobene« Nachrichten unterstützt.

 To prevent the email server from moving a message into the spam folder again and again, auto classification out of the spam folder will not be done.